gocircuit/circuit/README.md

 	circuit help

-They exactly correspond to the API of the `github.com/gocircuit/client` package, which has a more detailed documentation.
+They exactly correspond to the API of the `github.com/gocircuit/client` package, which has a more detailed documentation and a set of tutorials.

+The circuit allows for unusual flexibilities in process orchestration.
+Take a look, for instance, at the “virus” tutorial which demonstrates how to implement a semi-resilient self-sustained mechanism within a cluster.
+Find it in

+	github.com/gocircuit/circuit/client/tutorial/3-virus

 Learn more
 ----------